AI Code Review Benchmarks (2026)

 Conclusion

-With Propel, teams get exceptional out-of-the-box results without giving up deep customization.
+Strong out-of-the-box results without giving up customization.